abpframework/abp/docs/en/Blog-Posts/2024-05-21 v8_2_Release/POST.md

 ### Suite: File/Image Property

 In this version, ABP Suite allows you to add a file/image property for an entity.
-You can select "File" as the property type for your properties:
+You can select "File" as the property type for your properties as in the following figure:

 ![](suite-file-property.png)

-Then, when you generate your entity and try to insert a record, you will see the file upload component on the create/update modals:
+Then, when you generate your entity and try to insert a record, you will see the file upload component on the create/update models:

 ![](suite-file-property-create.png)

-You can upload a file with any supported extensions and under 10mb (this can be increased in the generated code, if you wish) and after that, you can download, delete and update the existing file any time you want:
+You can upload a file with any supported extensions and under 10MB (this can be increased in the generated code, if you wish) and after that, you can download, delete and update the existing file any time you want:

 ![](suite-file-upload-in-action.gif)